 - Stir the surface of the tank water.
 When you agitate the water, the gas exchange will improve in the water.
 As a result, the oxygenation of the reef tank will increase the pH level will be back to normal again.

 - Move the powerheads and return pump outlets towards the water surface.

 Do not get tensed or make a hurry to lower the alkalinity level if you observe a sudden rise in the alkalinity in your reef tank.
 A sudden rise in alkalinity might take place and that can also drop by the passage of time.
 The corals in the reef tank can uptake the alkalinity gradually.

-Note that, if the alkalinity level has not gone too high, you should take some time to observe and let the alkalinity come to normal.
-The time required for the corals to uptake the alkalinity might differ from tank to tank and depend on the size and number of the corals you have in the tank.
+Note that, if the alkalinity level has not gone too high, you should take some time to monitor and let the alkalinity come to normal.
+The time required for the corals to uptake the alkalinity might differ from tank to tank and depend on the size and number of the corals you have in your reef tank.

 Step 5: Bringing a Balance Between Alkalinity and Calcium